microsoft/fhir-codegen/README.md

 ## Build and Running From OCI (i.e. Docker) Images

 If you do not have .NET installed and wish to use the command-line utilities, you may instead build an OCI container to run it for you.
-The included [Dockerfile](./Dockerfile) has been tested with Docker Desktop but should work also with buildah and container runtimes such as cri-o.
+The included [Dockerfile](./Dockerfile) has been tested with Docker Desktop but should work also with `buildah` and container runtimes such as `podman` and `cri-o`.
 To build your own image for your native CPU architecture:

   `docker build -t <whatever>/fhir-codegen:latest .`